-Sugar makes any dessert an extra scrumptious treat, but what happens when you add a bit of science fun to the sweet tasting substance?
+Sugar makes any dessert an extra scrumptious treat, but what happens when you add a bit of science fun to the sweet tasting substance and start heating sugar?
 Be a chemist for a day and study the simple reaction between sugar and heat.
-It's an experiment your sweet tooth (and your sweet nose?) will love.
+It's an experiment your sweet tooth (and your sweet nose!) will love.

 How does sugar react to heat?